 According to the general dictionary, we propose that

 where $\Pi^{\mathrm{sub}}$ is the subtracted canonical momentum of the interacting theory and $\phi_s$ is the appropriate source for the interacting theory.

-In section \ref{sec:holo_ren_int} we comment on the points that necessitate extreme care when setting up the Hamilton--Jacobi construction.
-In this regard, note that the counterterm ansatz cannot be the only term for non--quadratic theories.
+In section \ref{sec:holo_ren_int} we comment on the points that necessitate extreme care when setting up the Hamilton-Jacobi construction.
+In this regard, note that the counterterm ansatz cannot be the only term for non-quadratic theories.
 Assuming these issues can be resolved and that the identification of sources and expectation values with the same asymptotic field data established in the free case still holds, we proceed to subsection \ref{sec:propagators}, where we derive the propagators needed to set up a Witten–diagram–style computation in subsection \ref{sec:3pt}.